adipadi12/TurnBased/README.md

 ![alt text](image.png)
 4. Prefabs cannot reference objects in the scene for which reason we can't use [SerializeField] on prefabs but will have to use singleton pattern instead to reference out Event action
+5. need to invest more time learning events and the singleton pattern